kanidm/kanidm/designs/kanidm-trust.rst

 Trust Design and Thoughts
 -------------------------

-Trust is a process where users and groups of a seperate kanidm instance may be granted access to resources through this system.
+Trust is a process where users and groups of a separate kanidm instance may be granted access to resources through this system.
 Trust is a one way concept, but of course, could be implemented twice in each direction to achieve bidirectional trust.